MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deploy-troubleshoot.md

 ### Check the "DNS servers" configuration

-Custom DNS server are not supported.
-Please make sure that you are using the Default (Azure provided) option in the "DNS servers" configuration section of your Virtual Network.
+Custom DNS server aren't supported.
+Use the default option in the **DNS servers** configuration section of your Virtual Network.

 ### Diagnose the virtual network with the REST API